topcoder-platform/tc-project-service/README.md

 ### 📥 Import data

-*During importing, data would be first imported to the database, and after from the database it would be indexed to the Elasticsearch index.*
+*During importing, data is written directly to the database; no additional indexing steps are required.*

 To import data from the default file `data/demo-data.json`, run:
 ```bash